costa-app/costa-cli/README.md

 This triggers the release workflow which:
 - Builds universal macOS binaries (Apple Silicon + Intel)
+- Builds Linux binaries (amd64 + arm64)
-- Signs and notarizes the binary (when credentials are configured)
+- Signs and notarizes macOS binaries (when credentials are configured)
+- Updates Homebrew tap for macOS
 - Creates a GitHub release with artifacts and changelog

 ## Contributing